Skip to Main Content

 This open educational resource was created as part of the CUNY and SUNY 2017-19 Open Educational Resources Initiatives.
 Governor Andrew Cuomo and the NY State Legislature awarded CUNY and SUNY $16 million to implement open educational resources to develop, enhance and institutionalize new and ongoing open educational resources across both universities.

-Special thanks to the CUNY Office of Academic Affairs, the CUNY Office of Library Services, Brooklyn College Administration and Professor Miriam Deutch, Coordinator, Brooklyn College Open Educational Resources Initiative.
+Special thanks to the CUNY Office of Academic Affairs, the CUNY Office of Library Services, Brooklyn College Administration and Professor Miriam Deutch (retired), Coordinator, Brooklyn College Open Educational Resources Initiative.
 Site design and formatting by Colin McDonald, OER Developer.

 Header image via Jamie Spencer on Flickr, CC.